 Supplement Administrative Charge.
 For any and all activity populated as a new due date (“2”), other change to a post-FOC request (“3”) or correction to a pre-FOC request (“4”), within the supplement (SUP) field of the administrative section of an ASR, Customer shall pay a Supplement Administrative charge per SUP ASR.
 For all activity populated to indicate that the pending order is to be cancelled in its entirety (“1”) within the SUP field of the Administrative Section of the ASR, Customer shall pay a cancellation charge per occurrence.

-Customer Site Readiness and Trouble Reporting.
+Customer Site Readiness and Trouble Reporting

 Customer must be ready at the time of Ethernet installation.
 Customer must follow the Ethernet Site Ready Requirements, which are available on the Frontier wholesale website.